-Saturday, September 28
+Monday, September 28

-Global Week of Action Against Gun Violence
+Global Week of Action against Gun Violence / Season of Peace

-The Presbytery of Western New York
+Presbytery of New Hope

 Let us join in prayer for:

 Rev. Theodore E.“Ted” Churn , executive presbyter / stated clerk

 René Baker, administrative assistant

 Christine Kelson, office manager and assistant to executive presbyter / stated clerk